Choir sings parody song ‘I Can’t Believe it’s not Rutter’ to actual John Rutter

 “You know, I think that’s absolutely lovely, gorgeous music.
 But the strange thing is it kind of reminds me of something, but I can’t exactly think what…”

-What a legend for playing along, and for accepting the parody with such good humour!
+What a gent for playing along, and for accepting the parody with such good humour.

 Can you believe it?

 It sounds a bit like his style of writing songs.